skysheng7/AI_bias_in_farming/README.md

     Note: To maintain clean and modular code, I've packaged commonly used functions into a local Python package `src/AI_representation_bias_in_farming`.
 This package has been pre-installed in the Docker environment.

-8. Watch your terminal output for a unique URL beginning with `http://127.0.0.1:8888/lab?token=`.
+7. Watch your terminal output for a unique URL beginning with `http://127.0.0.1:8888/lab?token=`.
 You'll see it displayed as highlighted in the example screenshot below.
 Copy this URL and open it in your web browser to access the Jupyter Lab interface.
 In Jupyter Lab, you'll find all the scripts and code folders on the left sidebar.

     <img src="img/docker_demo.png" width=400>

-9. Double click "work" directory on the left hand side
+8. Double click "work" directory on the left hand side

-10. Open Terminal in JupyterLab web browser interface:
+9. Open Terminal in JupyterLab web browser interface:

 - Look for the "+" icon in JupyterLab's launcher
 - Click "Terminal" from the options

-11. Remove all generated summary files and reset the analysis
+10. Remove all generated summary files and reset the analysis

     ```
     make clean-all
     ```

-12. To execute the entire analysis pipeline, processing all steps from data visualization to analysis.
+11. To execute the entire analysis pipeline, processing all steps from data visualization to analysis.
 WARNING: this takes about 30 minutes to run on a regular laptop (M1 macbook pro).

     ```
     make all
     ```

     Note: This code only runs the analysis part after all images are generated and image metadata are collected, it does not run the text-to-image, image-to-text, and GPT4o image clustering part because API calls cost money.

+12. Project cleanup: When you're finished, properly shut down the container and remove associated resources:
+Press `Cntrl` + `C` in your terminal where the container is running, then execute `docker compose rm`

 ### Generating New Images and Run Generative Models